Beatso/old-website/content/other-stuff.md

 also made in python. [github](https://github.com/Beatso/TranslateNonsensePY)

+# picasso

+a discord bot to easily scale pixel art in a text channel. [website](/project/picasso)

 ## schubert

 a configurable discord bot that gives users a role when they join a voice channel. [website](/project/schubert)